Justyna Hołocińska

 Dream:

-I am an energetic, smiling, active person, I love sports, nature and water.
-My life has always been dynamic and my work stressful, but I thought I could find balance in it.
-Every free moment I had, I escaped from the city to relax in nature.
+I am an energetic, smiling and active person.
+I love sports, nature and water.
+My life has always been dynamic, and my job – although stressful – gave me satisfaction.
+I thought I had found balance in it.
+In every free moment I had, I escaped the city to relax in nature.

-It all started in late August 2022 when I had a single episode of abdominal pain.
-A week after the abdominal ultrasound, bilateral ovarian tumors were detected.
-After an MRI examination to more precisely assess the extent of the disease, I had a laparotomy procedure performed.
-Histopathological examination showed the result: poorly differentiated gastric adenoma.
+It all started in late August 2022, when I experienced a single episode of abdominal pain.
+A week later, after an abdominal ultrasound, I was diagnosed with bilateral ovarian tumors.
+An MRI confirmed the extent of the disease, and then I underwent a laparotomy.
+The histopathological result indicated a poorly differentiated gastric adenoma.

-In October 2022, I was referred for treatment - I received 12 courses of Folfox chemotherapy.
-A CT scan performed in the meantime after 6 courses (January 2023) was normal.
-I finished chemotherapy at the beginning of April 2023.
-I endured it bravely, struggling with increasing peripheral neuropathy at the end.
-The next CT result in June 2023 was normal, which gave me hope that maybe I had dealt with my strange and unidentified disease.
-I underwent a number of genetic and biochemical tests to determine the source of the cancer, but they did not clearly determine its origin.
+In October 2022, I started treatment – I received 12 courses of chemotherapy in the FOLFOX regimen.
+A tomography performed after 6 courses (January 2023) did not show any abnormalities, which gave me hope for improvement.
+I finished chemotherapy in early April 2023, although towards the end of treatment I was struggling with increasing peripheral neuropathy.
+Another CT scan in June 2023 also did not show any alarming changes, which confirmed my belief that I had perhaps managed to defeat the disease.
+I underwent a series of genetic and biochemical tests to determine the source of the tumor, but they did not provide clear answers.

-Unfortunately, in the fall of 2023, despite my well-being, the disease recurred and with it further consultations with various specialists.
-One of the doctors recommended me a histopathologist from the Ministry of Internal Affairs and Administration in Warsaw.
-The professor had no doubt that it was not adenocarcinoma of the stomach, but MINEN cancer with a dominant intestinal component, with the neuroendocrine part being a minority.
+Unfortunately, the fall of 2023 brought a relapse of the disease, despite my good health.
+I consulted various specialists until I finally found an outstanding histopathologist from the Ministry of Interior and Administration in Warsaw.
+The professor had no doubts – it was not glandular cancer of the stomach, but Cancer Minen with a dominant intestinal component, where the neuroendocrine part is in the minority.

-At the beginning of February 2024, I underwent laparotomy surgery again.
-The aim of the operation was to unblock a section of the intestine and possibly remove diseased tissues in order to search for and eliminate the source of the disease.
-However, it turned out that the spread of the disease was so extensive that the plan could not be implemented, and the only result of the operation was the creation of an ileostomy.
+At the beginning of February 2024, I underwent another laparotomy.
+Its purpose was to clear the bowel and possibly remove diseased tissues.
+Unfortunately, the spread of the disease turned out to be so large that the plan could not be carried out, and the only effect of the surgery was the formation of an ileostomy.

-At the moment I feel tired, I'm learning to live with the 2.5 meter long intestine left.
-During the entire treatment process, I lost 15 kg, which, considering my original weight, brought me to the brink of malnutrition - I currently weigh 45 kg.
+I now feel tired and am learning to live with the remaining 2.5 meters of intestine.
+During the entire treatment process I lost 15 kg, which at my original weight brought me to the brink of malnutrition - now I weigh only 45 kg.

-Additionally, 2 weeks after the surgery, in accordance with the recommendations of the oncologists consulting me, I started systemic chemotherapy - the same as before - Folfox.
-This time it's not so easy for me.
-I have already completed 7 courses, and each administration is a struggle, because in addition to nausea, fatigue and weakness, I also struggle with cardiotoxicity and dehydration caused by the stoma.
+Two weeks after the surgery, as recommended by oncologists, I started systemic chemotherapy in the FOLFOX regimen.
+This time, the treatment is much more difficult for me.
+I have already had 7 courses, and each administration is a battle with nausea, fatigue, weakness, cardiotoxicity and dehydration caused by the stoma.

-All the doctors who consulted me say that I will have to undergo such treatment for the rest of my life and that I cannot count on a full recovery.
-I have a different opinion on this :) and they simply don't know me yet.
-I'm fighting and I won't give up so easily!
+All the doctors who consulted me say that this treatment will accompany me for the rest of my life and that I have no chance of a full recovery.
+However, I have a different opinion - they don't know me yet and I don't intend to give up!

 I am looking for innovative treatment options both in Poland and abroad.
-There are no programs available in Poland for people suffering from such a rare type of cancer.
-But I have had many consultations and I plan to undergo genetic tests to determine what therapy would be most effective for me.
-This is the goal for which I would like to raise funds.
-Moreover, any consultations with foreign centers are also a huge expense.
-In addition, I am still treating peripheral neuropathy, rehabilitating after another extensive surgery and fighting malnutrition, which also consumes a large part of the resources I currently have.
+There are no treatment programs available in Poland for people with such a rare type of cancer.
+However, after many consultations, I have a plan - I want to conduct genetic tests that will help determine what therapy will be most effective for me.
+This is exactly what I would like to raise funds for.
+Additionally, consultations with foreign centers and possible treatment outside of Poland are associated with huge costs.
+In addition, there are expenses for rehabilitation, treatment of peripheral neuropathy and combating malnutrition.

 Bank transfer details: